Hermann-SW/pico-webclient/README.md

 ./http2https
 ```

 Building with SCENARIO=3 in CMakeLists.txt needs NAT configured on the Pi400 for the Pico being able to access the internet.
 Pico does HTTP GET for index.html against neverssl.com.
+Replace "wlan0" with "etho" in case Pi400 is connected via ethernet and not Wifi.
 ```
 echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward
 sudo apt install nftables